Lucy Giles: Early life

-Giles completed her GCSEs at King Arthur's School, Wincanton and her A levels at Sexey's School, Bruton.
-She then studied Biology at the University of Exeter where she joined the Officers' Training Corps.
+Born in Yeovil, Somerset, in June 1969, Giles was educated at King Arthur's School, Wincanton, and then in the sixth form of Sexey's School, Bruton.
+She studied Biology at the University of Exeter, where she joined the Officers' Training Corps.
+On 29 September 1989, while at Exeter, she was commissioned as a 2nd Lieutenant into the Territorial Army and the Women's Royal Army Corps.